AFRICA • JUNE 14-24, 2020

 • Flight from Maun to Cape Town or Johannesburg (Excluded)

-• Selected flight (as of this writing) is South African Airways SA8301 departs Maun (MUB) at 2:00 PM and arrives in Johannesburg (JNB) at 3:40 PM
+• Option 1 (as of this writing): South African Airways flight SA8301 departs Maun (MUB) at 2:00 PM and arrives in Johannesburg (JNB) at 3:40 PM

 • Transfer Victoria Falls Airport to Victoria Falls Hotel